Your session is about to expire

 - Feelings of extreme fear or nervousness

-Remember that this list isn't exhaustive - if you notice anything unusual after taking Adrenalin, it's always best to consult a healthcare professional right away.
+This list is not exhaustive.
+If you experience any of the above symptoms, or notice anything else unusual after taking Adrenalin, it's best to consult a healthcare professional right away.

-Atropine and adrenalin, while critical in many medical scenarios, can potentially worsen some conditions.
-If you notice a severe increase in heart rate, blood pressure or anxiety after administration of these medications, seek immediate medical help.
+Atropine and Adrenalin are critical in many medical emergency scenarios, but they can potentially worsen some conditions.
+If you notice a strong increase in heart rate, blood pressure, or anxiety after administration of either of these medications, seek immediate medical help.

-Neither atropine nor adrenalin should be administered if you are taking certain medications like beta-blockers without prior consultation with your physician.
-These drugs may interact harmfully causing significant changes to your heart rhythm and blood pressure.
-Always inform your healthcare provider about all the medications that you are currently taking; beta-blockers will need proper management to prevent harmful interactions with atropine and adrenalin.
+Neither atropine nor adrenalin should be administered if you are taking certain medications like beta-blockers, without prior consultation with your physician.
+These drugs may interact harmfully, leading to significant changes to your heart's rhythm and blood pressure.
+Always inform your healthcare provider about all the medications that you are currently taking.
+Patients taking beta-blockers in particular require proper management to prevent harmful interactions with atropine and Adrenalin.

-Additionally for atropine specifically, special caution needs to be taken for those with glaucoma as it can induce acute angle closure resulting in increased intraocular pressure.
-For adrenaline on the other hand, individuals suffering from hyperthyroidism or cardiac diseases must consult their doctor before its use because it could lead to potential complications such as arrhythmias or myocardial infarction.
+For atropine specifically, special caution needs to be taken by those with glaucoma as it can induce acute-angle closure, resulting in increased intraocular pressure.
+For adrenaline, individuals suffering from hyperthyroidism or cardiac diseases must consult their doctor before its use, as it could lead to potential complications such as heart arrhythmias or myocardial infarction (heart attack).

 How much do Atropine and Adrenalin cost?